 4. LeapFrog ABC Backpack

-If you’re looking for a toy to help your prewriters spend more time learning about letters and how to write them, check this awesome thing out!
+If you’re looking for a toy to help your pre-writers spend more time learning about letters and how to write them, check this awesome gift out!

-It’s from LeapFrog and is a good way to let your little ones practice writing.
-There are activities your child can do, learning how to make letters into animals, or they can just play on their own.
+It’s from LeapFrog and it’ll help make writing fun for your little ones.
+There are activities your child can do, such as learning how to make letters into animals, or they can just play on their own.

 7. Don’t Let the Pigeon Drive the Bus!